FabricioDosSantosMoreira/PlanetsVsGalaxiesClassifier/README.md

 # 🌠 Planets Vs Galaxies Classifier

 ## Overview
-PlanetsVsGalaxiesClassifier is a machine learning project aimed at classifying astronomical images into two categories: planets and galaxies.
+PlanetsVsGalaxiesClassifier is a Machine Learning project aimed at classifying astronomical images into two categories: planets and galaxies.
 This project leverages deep learning techniques to achieve high accuracy in image classification tasks.
+The image dataset was built by me.

 ## Features